Templo Cristiano Fe y Vida shooting

 On June 10, 2010, at least 19 people were killed in the Mexican state of Chihuahua in shooting attacks due to an ongoing drug war.
 The attack was on a drug rehabilitation clinic in the state capital Chihuahua.
 Four other people were wounded.

 Shootings

 At least 30 gunmen pulled up in six trucks and entered the second floor of the Templo Cristiano Fe y Vida (Christian Faith and Life Temple).
 They told anyone who asked that they were from the police before proceeding to fire at people they encountered, including staff and patients.
 The victims were lined up and then executed by the gunmen.
-The murdered patients were between the ages of 18 and 25.
+The killed patients were between the ages of 18 and 25.

 Perpetrators and motive

 The perpetrators fled on foot.
 They are unknown, but are thought to be members of a cartel in search of revenge.

 According to a Chihuahuan police spokesman, the attackers described those whom they attacked as "criminals" and left messages for them expressing this.